tlorans/defi-gmx-v2/README.md

   - [ ] Futures
   - [ ] Funding rate mechanism
   - [ ] Open interest
+    - The total number of open contracts that have not been settled or closed out
   - [ ] Long
   - [ ] Short
   - [ ] Leverage